12A and 80G Registration

 Step 1: Registration and Formation of NGO

-Choose a trust, society, or Section 8 corporation for your NGO's legal structure, taking into account the rules of your state.
+Pick a trust, society, or Section 8 corporation for your NGO's legal structure.
+Make sure to follow your state's rules.
 After deciding on your organization's legal structure, legally register it with the Registrar of Societies, Registrar of Companies, or any other applicable regulating agency.

 Step 2: Gathering Documents